SpaceXpanse/Whitepaper/README.md

 - Creation, storage and transaction of the main currency /**ROD**/, fungible and nonfungible tokens
 - Digital IDs and other information, stored in the blockchain
 - Decentralized DNS /derived from Namecoin/ which can serve **.rod** and/or other domains /TBD/
+- Programable trustless interconnection **inside** the blockchain between two or more parties through temporarily made sidechains
-- Programable interconnection between the blockchain and third-party applications
+- Programable trustless interconnection **between** the blockchain and third-party applications

 **SpeXQL**
 Open source